phalcon/documentation/docs/filter-filter.md

 !!! warning "NOTE"

     Where appropriate, the sanitizers will cast the value to the type expected.
-For example the `absint` sanitizer will remove all non-numeric characters from the input, cast the input to an integer and return its absolute value.
+For example, the `absint` sanitizer will remove all non-numeric characters from the input, cast the input to an integer, and return its absolute value.

 !!! warning "NOTE"

-    To use the prefedined filters, you will need to obtain an instance of `Phalcon\Filter\Filter` using the `Phalcon\Filter\FilterFactory` as shown above.
+    To use the predefined filters, you will need to obtain an instance of `Phalcon\Filter\Filter` using the `Phalcon\Filter\FilterFactory` as shown above.

 The following are the built-in filters provided by this component: